|

 MARSHALL - NOW OUT OF PRINT

-producing and directing Helena High School plays, plus melodramas
+teaching drama at Helena High School, producing and directing school plays, plus melodramas

 by the community theater group "The Pan Handler Players"